Authors of section

 It is essential to apply padding between a splint and the injured leg.
 Any soft material such as clothing, blankets, etc. can be used as emergency padding.

-Additional stabilization can be achieved by splinting the fractured leg to the contralateral normal lower extremity.
+Additional stabilization can be achieved by splinting the fractured leg to the normal contralateral lower extremity.

 Any padded splintage is better than none, but circumferential wraps must not be so tightly applied that they interfere with blood flow.